Oppkey/fastopp/docs/dev_team/README.md

 # FastOpp Developer Tooling

-- install uv
+- Install `uv`
-- install ruff, either globally with uv or locally with `uv add --dev ruff`
+- Install dev dependencies (including ruff) with `uv sync --group dev` or `uv sync --all-groups`

 ## New project based on FastOpp

-In template_pyproject.toml, copy the relevant ruff settings into your `pyproject.toml` file.
+The Ruff configuration is already included in the root `pyproject.toml` file.
+You can copy the relevant `[tool.ruff]` sections into your own `pyproject.toml` file.